Reactive Synthesis of Smart Contract Control Flows: Abstract

 \section{Abstract}

 Smart contracts are small but highly error-prone programs that implement agreements between multiple parties.
 We present a reactive synthesis approach for the automatic construction of smart contract state machines.
 Towards this end, we extend temporal stream logic~(TSL) with universally quantified parameters over infinite domains.
 Parameterized TSL is a convenient logic to specify the temporal control flow, i.e., the correct order of transactions, as well as the data flow of the contract's fields.
-We develop a two-step approach that 1) synthesizes a finite representation of the -- in general -- infinite-state system and 2) splits the system into a compact hierarchical architecture that enables efficient handling of the state machine in Solidity.
-We implement the approach in our tool \tool, which leverages efficient symbolic algorithms based on the observation that smart contract specifications naturally fall into the safety fragment.
-As a result, \tool synthesizes correct-by-design Solidity code from various specifications within seconds.
+We develop a two-step approach that 1) synthesizes a finite representation of the -- in general -- infinite-state system and 2) splits the system into a compact hierarchical architecture that enables the implementation of the state machine in Solidity.
+We implement the approach in our prototype tool \tool, which -- within seconds -- automatically constructs Solidity code that realizes the specified control flow.